A New Algorithm for the Robust Semi-random Independent Set Problem: Algorithm Analysis and Recovery

 \section{Algorithm Analysis and Recovery}

-\begin{proof}[Proof of Theorem~\ref{thm: main}] Our algorithm is as follows \begin{itemize} \item Solve the crude SDP. \item For each vector, create a set of all vectors that are distance less than 1 from the original vector.
-Namely we take the ball of radius one around the vector and list all vectors inside the ball. \item Add to the set all vertices that are independent with all vertices already in the set. \item Return the largest such set. \end{itemize} Using Lemma \ref{lemma: closeness}, we have that with high probability there exists a constant $c_2$ such that
+Our algorithm is as follows: \begin{itemize} \item Solve the crude SDP. \item For each vector, create a set of all vectors that are $\ell_2$ distance less than $\sqrt{2-\sqrt 2}$ from the original vector.
+Namely we take the ball of radius $\sqrt{2-\sqrt{2}}$ around the the vector $x_u$ and list all vectors inside the ball.
+We call this set of vertices $S_u$. \item Add to the set all vertices that are independent with all vertices already in the set. \item Return the largest such set. \end{itemize} We use this algorithm to prove our two theorems. \begin{proof}[Proof of Theorem~\ref{thm: approx}] Using Lemma \ref{lemma: closeness}, we have that with high probability there exists a constant $c_3$ such that

 for the optimal solution of our SDP.
 Therefore there is some vertex $u\in S$ such that

 By Markov's inequality we have